mui/material-ui/docs/data/material/components/pickers/deprecated-pickers.md

 ## Where is the new documentation?

-The [new documentation space](/x/react-date-pickers/) for date/time pickers is in MUI X.
+You can find Date / Time pickers' documentation in the [MUI X docs](/x/react-date-pickers/).

-## Where to report issues/request a feature or submit a PR?
+## How to report issues, request a feature, or submit a PR?

-Since the pickers have been move to MUI X, please do it on the [MUI X repository](https://github.com/mui/mui-x).
+Given the Pickers have been moved to MUI X, you should go to the [MUI X repository](https://github.com/mui/mui-x). to do those things.